xavierblack5/GaoPDFScraper/README.md

 `./NAIAScraper.exe`

-The csv compiler works with this command and will append all of the csv files of the format from the other scrapers together into one csv of the name XC_results.csv
+The csv compiler works with this command and will append all of the csv files of the format from the other scrapers together into one csv of the name XC_Results.csv

 `./CSV_Compiler.exe`